MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 03-04/Note 3 - Exception Handling.md

 The line `System.exit(0);` is used to indicate that the program has successfully run.
 If `System.exit(1);` is used instead, the program terminates abruptly.
 Since `return 0;` (0 is a dummy value here) is placed after it, it is actually never reached.
 If you exclude the `return` statement, NetBeans warns you that a `return` statement is missing and won't let you run your program.
 (If anyone knows a nicer way to get around this, please let me know.)

 If there are more lines of code you want to run regardless of whether the catch block is run, you can use a `finally` block.
-You'll see an example of a `finally block` in the next lesson: *Lesson -- Input/Output (I/O) Using Text Files*.

 ### NullPointerException